ioBroker/ioBroker.admin/README.md

 ### **WORK IN PROGRESS**
 * (foxriver76) also show non-stable repo warning on hosts tab
+* (foxriver76) fixed jsonConfig slider with different max/min values than 0/100

 ### 6.6.0 (2023-07-05)
 * (klein0r) New json config component added: accordion